flowdev/comb/ERROR_HANDLING.md

            Parse normally again starting with the next (sub-)parser.
 - `escape`: Use the (best of the) next `Resolverer`(s) to escape the mess.
             Only `NoWayBack-Resolverer`s from later (sub-)parsers must be considered.
-Sequential parsers only consider one `Resolverer`.
+Sequential parsers might only consider one `Resolverer`.

 So all parsers working sequentially that really do error handling (`Sequence`, `MapN` and `MultiMN`) have to have a `startIdx` parameter